benley/kye/README.md

 Authors & Acknowlegements
 -------------------------

-Python Kye and the supplied levels & graphics are written by Colin Phipps
+Python Kye and the supplied levels & graphics are written by [Colin Phipps](cph@moria.org.uk).
-<cph@moria.org.uk>.
-Python Kye is Copyright (c) 2004, 2005, 2006, 2007, 2010 by
+Python Kye is Copyright (c) 2004, 2005, 2006, 2007, 2010 by [Colin Phipps](cph@moria.org.uk);
-Colin Phipps <cph@moria.org.uk>; it is distributed under the GNU General Public License v2, see COPYING for details.
+it is distributed under the GNU General Public License v2, see COPYING for details.

 It is modelled on the original Kye for Windows by Colin Garbutt.